Quick answer

 Common questions

 Scholarly opinions vary.
 The conservative view: photos of women should not be circulated to non-mahram.
 The moderate view: limited modest photos for the explicit purpose of marriage evaluation are permissible.
 Most halal-aware platforms apply caution.
-Zawji's design choice (no photos at all) sidesteps the question entirely — what doesn't exist can't be misused.
+Zawji's design choice respects both: photos are optional and off by default, so the deen comes first — and if you do add one, you control who sees it, it's moderated, and it's watermarked.

-You don't — pre-nikah.
-That's the point.
+Mostly you don't — not at first, and that's the point.
 You evaluate deen, values, life goals, family situation through profile + conversation.
-Then you meet in person at sittning (family meeting before nikah), where appearance becomes part of the picture.
-Many sisters report this approach feels more like 'real Islamic matchmaking' than photo-driven apps.
+A member can choose to share a photo (it stays hidden until they decide), and you always meet in person at sittning (family meeting before nikah), where appearance becomes part of the picture.
+Many sisters report this deen-first approach feels more like 'real Islamic matchmaking' than photo-driven apps.

 Partially yes — and that's correct Islamic order.
 Photos (and physical attraction) shouldn't be the FIRST filter.
-They should come AFTER initial interest, AFTER wali involvement, AFTER demonstrated compatibility on deen.
-Zawji's no-photo policy enforces this order at the platform level.
+They should come AFTER initial interest, AFTER demonstrated compatibility on deen.
+By keeping photos optional and hidden by default, Zawji puts the deen first at the platform level — the photo is something you choose to reveal, not the headline.

-Some allow photo-optional or blurred photos until wali approval (A Muslim Matchmaker, Sunni Marriage).
-But Zawji is currently the most consistently no-photo platform among major options.
-Muzz, Salams, Pure Matrimony, Healthy Nikah, NikahPlus all require or strongly encourage photos as default.
-The 'no photos at all' design is a meaningful differentiator.
+Some allow photo-optional or blurred photos (A Muslim Matchmaker, Sunni Marriage).
+But Muzz, Salams, Pure Matrimony, Healthy Nikah and NikahPlus all require or strongly encourage photos as the default — the photo is the headline.
+Zawji flips that: photos are off by default and member-controlled, so the deen leads and a photo is an opt-in extra.
+That photos-optional, deen-first default is a meaningful differentiator.

 Was this article helpful?